Uberspace/lab/source/README.md

 ## Rules for guides

 You're welcome to add your own guides to this repository.

 Please follow our rules to keep the guides maintainable and consistent.

+ * Guides have to be written in [reST](http://www.sphinx-doc.org/en/stable/rest.html).
  * Use English language.
 You don't have to be a native speaker or a poet.
  * Upload a logo to `_static/images/`, find or create a PNG file with transparent background.
  * Don't use URLs with actual versions.
 Change the version to something like 42.23.1 and tell where to find the actual version instead.